rockettheme/docs/Docs/wordpress/themes/radiance/demo_copyright.md

 #### Gantry To Top

 The Gantry To Top widget is a simple indicator which allows users to jump to the top of a page with a single click.
 Just click and drag this widget into the section to activate it.
-We set the title to `Back to Top`.
+We set the **To Top Text** to `Back to Top`.

 #### Gantry Branding